sukesh-ak/sukesh-ak/README.md

 ### Hi there 👋
-I'm a Polymath, with 3 decades+ experience in Technology.
+Polymath, with 3 decades+ experience in Technology.
 Expertise in Microsoft software stack (Ex-MSFTE), designing & building Applications on Linux with Docker, IoT & Azure Architecture.

 Always excited about new challenges in Technology including but not limited to Cyber Security and UX Designs.
 Special interest in Digital Forensics.